EthereumAIFoundation/explorer/web3j-app/docs/source/command_line.rst

 Wallet tools
 ------------

-To generate a new Ethereum wallet:
+To generate a new EthereumAI wallet:

 .. code-block:: bash